 Adults who've been been double-vaccinated for two weeks or more -- and children between five and 17 -- who are identified as close contacts of someone who has tested positive for Covid-19 do not have to to self-isolate, so long as they test negative for Covid-19 via a PCR test.

 In Northern Ireland, all non-essential shops have reopened and restaurants are open for indoor and outdoor dining.
 Restrictions have been removed regarding the number of households who can sit together in hospitality venues.

 There are no longer any restrictions on how many people can meet in a private garden.
-Up to 15 people from four households can meet in a private home and stay over night.
-Children under 12 are not counted in the total.
+Up to 30 people can meet inside in a private home and stay overnight.
 For exact guidelines, see here.

 Hotels and B&Bs have also reopened, as have museums and other indoor leisure and visitor attractions.
 Live music and theater is allowed but nightclubs remain closed.

-Travel within Northern Ireland and the rest of the UK is allowed, as is travel abroad under the traffic light system.
+Travel within Northern Ireland and the rest of the UK is allowed, as is travel abroad as outlined above.

 Face coverings are required on public transport and some other indoor public settings.

 Northern Ireland has its own version of the NHS Covid-19 contact tracing app called StopCOVID NI.
 It's not compulsory, but its use is recommended by the Northern Irish government.